saraabuelkhair/CS439-SleepPatterns/Wahhab_Part/README.md

 - Preparing clean datasets for modeling, visualization, and Tableau work
 - Supporting the entire pipeline to ensure reliable data flow for all team members

-My goal was to build a strong backend foundation for the entire project by ensuring the data was organized, accurate, and ready for high-quality analysis.
+My goal was to build a strong foundation for the entire project by ensuring the data was organized, accurate, and ready for analysis.